-The Detroit Lions won four NFL championships (1935, 1952, 1953, 1957) before the AFL and NFL merger and the creation of the Super Bowl in 1966.
+The Detroit Lions won four NFL championships (1935, 1952, 1953, and 1957) before the AFL and NFL merger and the creation of the Super Bowl in 1966.
 Since then, they’ve never appeared in a Super Bowl.

-In fact, the Lions haven’t won so much as a division championship since 1993, which is when their best ever player Barry Sanders was there to help carry the team to some moments of greatness.
+In fact, the Lions haven’t won so much as a division championship since 1993, which is when their best-ever player Barry Sanders was there to help carry the team to some moments of greatness.

 Off-Season Odds Breakdown For The Detroit Lions

 Expectations were not high for the Lions in 2021, but there were several games in which they were much more competitive than anyone thought they would be.
 However, without a massive infusion of talent, it is hard to see the Lions becoming contenders in 2022.
 A solid draft class that includes talents like Aiden Hutchinson and Jameson Williams could make the Lions more entertaining to watch in 2022, but not Super Bowl contenders.

 The moneyline bet is also called a straight bet because you’re picking who will win.
 It’s that simple.
 It doesn’t matter how many points either team scores or whether it goes into overtime.
 If your pick wins the game, you win the bet.